-Most workforce and education leaders use the word "college" to include any type of postsecondary education or education and training beyond high school.
-That means you have many options when it comes to attending college.
-But it also means a high school diploma is no longer enough.
+Most workforce and education leaders use the word "college" to include any type of postsecondary education or education, and training beyond high school.
+That means you have many options when it comes to attending college, but it also means a high school diploma is no longer enough.

-Every West Virginia student should plan to complete some type of education beyond high school.
+Because every West Virginia student should plan to complete some type of education or training beyond high school, knowing the options is important.
 Options include: